-I express my artistic voice through the details of geometry and color.
+I express my artistic voice through the elements of geometry and color.
 Weaving is the medium that enables my vision to become reality.
-Like a pointillist painter, I leverage the combination of fine yarns, myriad arrays of colors and the endless permutations of geometric designs available through complex weaves.
-This creates pieces that delight from afar but reveal new intricacies as you look more closely.
+I leverage the combination of fine yarns, myriad arrays of colors and the endless permutations of geometric designs available through complex weaves.
+Like a pointillist painter, I create pieces that delight from afar yet reveal new intricacies as you look more closely.
 The end result is more than high fashion or bespoke clothing, it is art couture.

 My first encounter with weaving was instant love and I have never looked back.
 As a freshman at Indiana University I was attracted to my friend’s pipe frame loom.
 She was taking Weaving 101 and not enjoying it, so the loom and all of the beautiful yarn butterflies sat forlornly in the corner.
 One day my desire to touch the tantalizing yarns got the best of me.
 I asked if I might try weaving a little.
 Thrilled, my friend gave me the loom, yarn, and instructions for weaving tapestry techniques.
 So I headed outside on a warm fall day in Bloomington, IN and hours passed without my noticing.
 I fell in love that day under a tree and the rest is history.
 As a result, I earned a BA in Fine Arts with a specialization in Woven and Constructed Textiles from IU.

 While I raised two children, I spent several years working on my designs and making items whenever I had spare time.
 This allowed me to progress my concepts and maintain my weaving skills.
 After moving to Chicago, I began teaching in a Fashion Design department and received my Masters degree from DePaul University.
 This led me to a career as an Associate Professor teaching Textiles and CAD Design for woven fabrics.